 There’s a vegan version of the Boondi ka Laddo as well, the coconut laddo.
-It’s also delicious and a must to try when you’re in India.
+It’s also delicious and a must to taste in India.

-Sandesh is one of the most popular Indian desserts in Bengal.
+Sandesh is one of the most popular Indian desserts in Bengal ad is made from cottage cheese, cardamom, and saffron.

-Made from cottage cheese, cardamom, and saffron – Sandesh is a mouthwatering dessert that you have to try at least once.
-Any person with a sweet tooth will love this dessert!
+It’s a mouthwatering dessert that you have to taste at least once.
+Any person with a sweet tooth is going to love this dessert.